Does hi-fi gear really need to be serviced?

 I’ve written more about how and why electronic equipment needs periodic maintenance here and here.
 Periodic maintenance reduces the likelihood and potential severity of equipment failure and dramatically improves its performance.
 Whatever you do, just have the work done by someone competent.
 Your equipment will eventually fail if you don’t maintain it.

-* What’s magic smoke, you ask?
-Well, just like magic, when the magic smoke is released from an electronic part, that part and your equipment no longer work.
-Magic smoke appears out of nowhere and may be almost impossible to trace.
+* When magic smoke is released from an electronic part, that part is broken forever.
 Magic smoke cannot be ‘re-installed’, only new components containing their factory original magic smoke perform to specification.

 Scroll to Top